GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 Each of these have associated actions:

-+ Astrodata Type: checks a dataset for adherence to a classification criteria, generally by checking PHU key-value pairs.
++ **Astrodata Type**: checks a dataset for adherence to a classification criteria, generally by checking key-value pairs in the PHU.
-+ Astrodata Descriptors: calculates a particular, named, piece of high-level metadata for a particular Astrodata Type.
++ **Astrodata Descriptors**: calculates a named piece of high-level metadata for a particular Astrodata Type.
-+ Primitives: performs a standard, named, transformation on a dataset of a particular Astrodata Type.
++ **Primitives**: performs a named transformation on a dataset of a particular Astrodata Type.

 The "astrodata_Gemini" package contains these definitions for Gemini datasets separated into two parts of the configuration.
-First, ADCONFIG_Gemini, which defines types, descriptor functions, and any other AstroData related features.
-Second, RECIPES_Gemini, which defines configurations and implementations needed by the Recipe System, such as primitives.
+The first section, in its own subdirectory in the configuration packages, is ADCONFIG_Gemini, which defines types, descriptor functions, and other AstroData-related features.
+The second section, in its own subdirectory in the configuration package, is RECIPES_Gemini, which defines configurations and implementations needed by the Recipe System, such as recipes and primitives.

 Astrodata Type
 ~~~~~~~~~~~~~~

+An Astrodata Type is a named set of dataset characteristics.

 Lack of a central system for type detection in our legacy package
-means that scripts and tasks in that system make extended checks on
+meant that scripts and tasks in that system make extended checks on
 the header data in the datasets they manipulate.
 Often these checks
-merely verify that the right type of data is being worked on, and yet
+merely verify that the right type of data is being worked on, a very
-they can still be somewhat complex, at the least multi-lines, hard
+common task, yet these checks can still be somewhat complex and
-coded to particular hearder values, and can vary from task to task
-even when the same check is intended.

-Thus, how a dataset classification is recognised is not presumed to be
-consistent throughout the legacy package.
-Astrodata's classification
+brittle, for example relying on specific headers which may change when
+an instrument is upgraded.

-system, on the other hand, allows defining dataset classifications in
+Astrodata's classification system on the other hand allows defining
-configuration packages such that the type definitions are shared
+dataset classifications in configuration packages such that the type
-throughout the system.
-This centralizes the meaning of a particular
+definitions are shared throughout the system.
+The calling code can
-type and also the official heuristics for detecting it.
-This allows
+refer to type information by string that names the type, and any
+subtitles in or changes to the means of detection are centralized,
-programmers to make such checks in a single line of code:
+allowing programmers to check dataset types with a single line of
+code:

 .. code-block:: python
     :linenos: